 A mouse sensor is basically a camera, consisting of a lens and all the hardware behind it responsible for capturing and processing an image.
 Or, in this case, many images.
 So the first way to improve tracking is to capture not just a higher number of images, but a higher quality of images.

-We significantly increased both the number of images and the quality of image that the sensor can capture.
-This means the mouse can far exceed the limits of human capabilities (unless you can somehow move your mouse over 11 meters in less than 1 second), so you never have to worry about inconsistencies from the sensor not keeping up, regardless of how fast your hand is moving the mouse.
+With the TrueMove Pro, SteelSeries significantly increased both the number of images and the quality of image that the sensor can capture.
+You never have to worry about inconsistencies from the sensor not keeping up, regardless of how fast your hand is moving the mouse.
+The mouse far exceeds the limits of human capabilities...unless you can somehow move your mouse over 11 meters in less than 1 second!

-The TrueMove Pro sensor can take significantly more pictures per second.
-But what’s the good in all of those images without the ability to read them?
+The TrueMove Pro sensor takes significantly more pictures per second.
+But what's good with all of those images without the ability to read them?

 Reading and processing images

-A mouse's processor can get confused if the images it is recieving are not clear, especially when the mouse is lifted or put down on a tilt, like what happens when you flick the mouse quickly.
+A mouse's processor can get confused if the images it receives are not clear, especially when the mouse is lifted or put down on a tilt.
+This usually happens when you flick the mouse quickly.
 These more complex maneuvers can confuse some sensors, causing the cursor to move erratically, as demonstrated here by RocketJumpNinja:

 We called this feature "tilt tracking", which is a fancy way of saying that the TrueMove Pro has advanced stabilization thanks to its strong and optimized processing power, allowing it to read up to 18,000 CPI (counts per inch).